-After the projects are scored, the scores are shared with project proponents, posted on the MPO's website, and presented to the MPO board for review and discussion.
+After the projects are evaluated, the scores are shared with project proponents, posted on the MPO's website, and presented to the MPO board for review and discussion.
 The scores for projects evaluated during development of the FFYs 2022-26 TIP for programming in the MPO's Bicycle Network and Pedestrian Connections (Table A-4), Community Connections (Table A-6), Complete Streets (Table A-8), Intersection Improvements (Table A-10), and Major Infrastructure (Table A-12) investment programs are summarized on the following pages.

 In addition to project scores, several other factors are taken into consideration by the MPO when selecting projects for funding.
 Table A-2 describes many of these elements, including the relationships between the MPO's FFYs 2022-26 Regional Target projects and the MPO's Long-Range Transportation Plan (LRTP), studies and technical assistance conducted by MPO staff through the Unified Planning Work Program (UPWP), the federally required performance measures discussed in Chapter 4, and Massachusetts' modal plans.
 These projects are listed by MPO investment program.
-More details about each of these projects-including scores showing the relationships between these projects and the MPO's goal areas-are available in the funding tables and project descriptions included in Chapter 3.
-A summary of performance-related information for the FFYs 2022-26 Regional Target projects is included in Chapter 4, and greenhouse gas (GHG) information for these projects is available in Appendix B.
+More details about each of these projects are available in the funding tables and project descriptions included in Chapter 3.
+Performance-related information for the FFYs 2022-26 Regional Target projects is included in Chapter 4, and greenhouse gas (GHG) information for these projects is available in Appendix B.